SolarDub/Download_STEREO_Images/README.md

 ## Help scripts

-To access the general help script, which includes the list of usable switches, at the terminal prompt, type
+To access the help file, which lists the usable switches, at the terminal prompt, type

     $ ./Download_STEREO_Images.sh --help